-Question number Guidance on question Section ZA4-Beneficial Owner, Controller and Third Party Data ZA4(b) Total number and principal country of residence of third parties on whose behalf an investor is acting, as at the end of the reporting period.
+Question Number Guidance on Question Section ZA4-Beneficial Owner, Controller and Third Party Data ZA4(b) Total number and principal country of residence of third parties on whose behalf an investor is acting, as at the end of the reporting period.
 Answer this question on Country Tab ZA4(b) Each of the Public Funds are listed vertically in column A and there is a choice of countries listed horizontally.
 Input the number of third parties for whom investors are acting for by principal country of residence per fund.
 If there are none leave the entry as "0".
 For example, a legal arrangement cannot form a business relationship or carry out a one-off transaction itself.
 It is the trustee(s) of the trust or general partner(s) of the limited partnership who will enter into a business relationship or carry out the one-off transaction with a Public Fund on behalf of the legal arrangement and who will be considered to be the investor(s).
 In line with Article 3 of the Money Laundering Order, the trust or limited partnership will be considered to be the third party on whose behalf the trustee(s) or general partner(s) act(s).
-In these cases the Public Fund should have identified the persons for whom the investor is acting in line with Article 3(2) of the Money Laundering Order and the guidance provided in section 4 of the AML/CFT Handbook.
-For ease guidance has been provided below: a) In a case where the third party is a legal person (e.g. a company), data should be provided on the individuals who are beneficial owners or controllers of that legal person (Article 3(2)(b)(ii) of the Money Laundering Order).b) In a case where a third party is a trust (other than a collective investment fund), data should be provided on:› the settlor^v;› the protector;› beneficiaries with a vested right;› other beneficiaries and persons who are the object of a power that have been identified as presenting a higher risk; and› any other person who exercises ultimate effective control over the trust (Article 3(7) of the Money Laundering Order).c) In a case where a third party is a limited partnership (other than a collective investment fund), data should be provided on the limited partners (Article 3(7) of the Money Laundering Order).
-In a case where a third party is a collective investment fund, data should be provided on any beneficial owners and controllers, i.e. individuals exercising control of the collective investment fund through ownership means, other means or through the position that they hold (see section 14.3.2 of the
+In these cases the Public Fund should have identified the persons for whom the investor is acting in line with Article 3(2) of the Money Laundering Order.
+In a case where a third party is a collective investment fund, data should be provided on any beneficial owners and controllers, i.e. individuals exercising control of the collective investment fund through ownership means, other means or through the position that they hold (see section 13 of the AML/CFT/CPF Handbook which specifically addresses Funds and Security Services Activities).